SmartCrawl’s newest version release comes with an impressive new feature: support for multilingual readability.

 We’ll look at each of these tabs a bit more in depth.

-Under the SEO section, you’ll see a preview of how Google sees your post meta, with the Title at the top, followed by the post Permalink, then your post Description.
+Under the SEO section, you’ll see a preview of how Google sees your post meta, with the title at the top, followed by the post permalink, and then your post description.

-Click the plus + icon to the right of either field to add dynamic data using the built-in macros from the dropdown menu.
-You can add as many as you like to mold the ideal structure and length for your title and description, including adding plain text to either field.
+Click the plus (+) icon to the right of either field to add dynamic data using the built-in macros from the drop-down menu.
+You can add as many as you like to create the ideal structure and length for your title and description, including adding plain text to either field.

 SEO Analysis is at the bottom of the SEO section.
 (If it’s not showing, go into SmartCrawl settings and enable the option.)

-Enter any focus keyword(s) in the text field, then click the REFRESH button to analyze the post for keywords.
+Enter any focused keyword(s) in the text field, then click the REFRESH button to analyze the post for keywords.